 The main feature of the emotional support rabbit is that this animal can cheer up and give strength when a person is experiencing burnout or depression.
 Also, petting your bunny helps relieve stress and tension.
 And even one of their cute and charming looks can instantly calm and pacify the owner.

-You Can Register an Emotional Support Animal, including your rabbit with the MyServiceAnimal registrar.
+You Can Register an Emotional Support RabbitΒ with the MyServiceAnimal registrar.

 First and perhaps one of the most important things about rabbits is that they do not need much space.
 If you live in an apartment or house where there is not enough room for a large animal, an emotional support rabbit is a great solution for you.

 At the same time, experts do not recommend locking the animal in a cage, as this can have negative consequences for both the bunny and its owner.
-In this case, it will not be possible to build that strong bond between the pet and the handler, and the influence of the rabbit as an emotional support animal will be less noticeable.
+In this case, it will not be possible to build that strong bond between the pet and the handler.
+The influence of the rabbit as an emotional support animal will be less noticeable.
 It is best to use separate feeders and provide a litter box for the animal.

 Feeding is pretty simple.
 You can purchase special rabbit food at pet stores.
 Also, for the execution of commands, you can pamper your pet with a carrot or an apple during training.

 Like any ESA, emotional support rabbits can live with their owner at no additional cost, provided that the animal does not spoil the property of the landlord.
-A landlord cannot prohibit living with an emotional support animal or evict his tenants without objective reasons.
+A landlord cannot prohibit living with an emotional support animal or evict his tenants without objective reasons if the owner provides a housing reasonable accommodation request.
+If you need an ESA doctor’s letter for your bunny please ask your personal therapist or psychologist.

 In all other matters, we recommend that you study the rules of specific institutions on an individual basis.
 Since ESAs are not considered to be assistance animals, their rights may be limited in some areas of life.
 You can also choose pet-friendly establishments or airlines.